mywonkim/StockMarketPrice/README.md

 5. Use this application at your own risk

 ## Future Improvements
-1. Improve price prediction algorithm (Currently using polynomial regression)
-2. Figure out a way to distribute this application so that those who do not have a python IDE can also use it.
+1. Figure out a way to distribute this application so that those who do not have a python IDE can also use it.

 # ***ENJOY!***
 :chart_with_upwards_trend: :chart_with_downwards_trend: